 A Kinder, Gentler Approach To Ending A Marriage

-Collaborative divorce gives you control over your own future and allows you and your spouse to find constructive ways to dissolve the marriage.
-We believe strongly that collaborative divorce is superior to traditional litigation as it fosters an atmosphere of respect and problem solving that is simply not possible when engaged in a court battle.
-This atmosphere is healthier for you and it minimizes the impact on your children.
+With a collaborative divorce, you take control of your future.
+This process permits you and your spouse to find constructive ways to dissolve the marriage.
+Our attorneys at Ostertag O'Leary Barrett & Faulkner feel that collaborative divorce is often superior to traditional litigation as it fosters an atmosphere of respect and problem-solving that is simply not possible when trapped in a court battle.
+This atmosphere is healthier for you, and it minimizes the impact on your children.

 In the collaborative process, you work with a team of professionals who are all dedicated to finding constructive solutions to divorce-related issues.
 With the help of your attorney, financial specialists, divorce coaches and child specialists, you can use the collaborative process to decide all the issues that arise in divorce, including: